When You Get SqueezedMay 10, 2022

 - Awareness.
 First, you need to be aware that you are feeling an emotion.
 This begins by creating space between the feeling and the reaction.
 You have to know what you are feeling in order to process it.

 - Move towards the emotion and let it exist.
 At this step, you acknowledge the feeling.
 For example, “I’m furious right now.
-I didn’t leave enough time to run this errand and get home on time.
+I didn’t leave enough time to go grocery shopping and get home on time.
 Why are these people driving so slowly?”
 Allow yourself to feel the anger.
 Just let it sit there.
 Where do you feel it?
 How would you describe it?
 Be curious and do not allow judgment to interfere.
 As you allow yourself to feel uncomfortable, you will notice that the feeling starts to go away.
 Maybe it comes right back, or perhaps it stays away.
 As you practice, this becomes easier and more automatic.

 I remember learning about processing emotions during one of my first coaching experiences.
 It felt like learning a new language, and it also sounded like a terrible idea.
 Why would anyone choose to feel an undesirable emotion when they can just eat Doritos?
 The answer is simple: Everything you want is on the other side of that uncomfortable feeling.
 Courage, vulnerability, empathy, stronger relationships, and the ability to achieve your goals and dreams require you to feel undesirable feelings.